scalawithcats/scala-with-cats/src/pages/applicatives/index.md

 In this chapter we will look at two type classes that support this pattern:

+  - `Semigroupal` encompasses
-  - *Cartesians* encompass the notion of "zipping" pairs of contexts.
+    the notion of composing pairs of contexts.
-    Cats provides a `CartesianBuilder` syntax that
+    Cats provides an `apply` syntax that
-    combines `Cartesians` and `Functors` to allow users to join values within a context using arbitrary functions.
+    combines `Semigroupals` and `Functors` to allow users to join values within a context using arbitrary functions.

+  - `Applicative` extends `Semigroupal` and `Functor`.
-  - *Applicative functors*, also known as `Applicatives`, extend `Cartesian` and `Functor` and provide a way of applying functions to parameters within a context.
+    It provides a way of applying functions to parameters within a context.
     `Applicative` is the source of the `pure` method we introduced in Chapter [@sec:monads].

-Applicatives are often formulated in terms of function application, instead of the cartesian formulation that is emphasised in Cats.
+Applicatives are often formulated in terms of function application, instead of the semigroupal formulation that is emphasised in Cats.
 This alternative formulation provides a link to other libraries and languages such as Scalaz and Haskell.
 We'll take a look at different formulations of Applicative, as well as the relationships between
-`Cartesian`, `Functor`, `Applicative`, and `Monad`, towards the end of the chapter.
+`Semigroupal`, `Functor`, `Applicative`, and `Monad`, towards the end of the chapter.